 The scouts left to screen withdrew in the face of the communists’ IR lights, and the tank division overwhelmed the nine Stingrays enroute to 1-61’s old fighting positions.
 An hour later, 1-40 AR was struck from the north by the fresh 21st MRD, then west, and eventually the south, by the Polish 10th Tank.
 The American tankers died a tragic death, albeit one taking many times their number.
 Their thermal sites gave them a qualitative edge over their IR equipped foes, but quantity has a quality all its own.

 By dawn, chaos reigned in Kalisz.
 Free Legionary Poles fought communist Poles in the streets for the soul of the town.
 The American attack broke down as Communist vehicles struck the rear of the Division’s attack positions.
 Many units broke and fled, or commenced their attack early only to die in Ostrow to friendly artillery.
 Fighting spread to the Division Command Post.
+The commander’s personnel security detachment and the division staff were heavily engaged with Polish T-55s, Soviet BMPs, and marauding cavalry.
 Firing could be heard over the radio.
-The commander’s personnel security detachment and the division staff were heavily enaged with Polish T-55s, Soviet BMPs, and marauding cavalry.
 Red Diamond Six’s last message was broadcast in the clear:

 “In has been my honor to serve you.
 Good Luck – you’re on your own now.
 Diamond Six, out.”

 (Thanks to Game Designers Workshop for their awesome “Twilight: 2000” post-apocalyptic setting.
 Writing this took me back to my childhood.
 I wrote this because a friend wanted a summary of the setting as a preview before he backed a Kickstarter, and I wanted to save what I wrote.
 Virtually all of this post is adapted from GDW’s Twilight: 2000 alt-history background information found in game materials published in 1984, 1990, and 1993.)